vivek-developer-igro/srm-ist-awt/10-pwa-app/README.md

 ### 1. Prepare Your React App

-- Make sure Node.js and npm are installed on your system.[^1]
+- Make sure Node.js and npm are installed on your system.
 - Create a React app:

 ```